 You remember each moment so clearly.
 With the hope that something good could happen to my mother felt quite unlikely at this point.
 Even more so as the nurses informed her that due to the circumstances, she would not be able to conceive a little girl ever again.

-Yet, here I am almost twenty-two years later (as of 23 April 2016) writing this article.
+Yet, here I am today, a grown woman.
 I was born three months early and I had many complications.
 My habitat was an incubator for several months where my own mum and dad couldn’t hold me as I was too fragile for weeks.
 I weighed 3lb and 2oz after being towards the end of the 2lb mark.
 Nappies were too big for me and dolly clothes were the only garments close to fitting me.

 As positive of a gift as it is to be alive today, it was then and is now difficult for my mum to imagine losing another baby girl.
 Your own daughter; your own flesh and blood which has grown and blossomed inside you.
 The bleeping heart monitors, portholes, and breathing tubes were just some of the flashbacks which make my mum’s heart melt.